destinygg/destinypositions/docs/politics.md

 ## Robin Hood

 On January 28, 2021, [Robinhood restricted the trading of certain stocks](https://en.wikipedia.org/wiki/Robinhood_(company)#2021_short_squeeze).
-In some media outlets and throughout independant media, this was reported as being a conspiracy of "the rich" against "the little guy", which was a gross mispresentation of what actually happened and showcases a woeful misunderstanding of how finance works throughout society.
+In some media outlets and throughout independant media, this was reported as being a conspiracy of "the rich" against "the little guy", which was a gross mispresentation of what actually happened and showcases a woeful misunderstanding of how finance works.

 [TBC]